KarthikHebbarMN/SocketWebClient/README.md

 # Larcel.Space

-Run the application using npm dev
+Run the application using npm run dev